 Splurge – If you’re looking for comfort and style look no further than Hotel Posada San Juan.
 Rooms are beautifully decorated, modern and comfortable yet traditional and each comes with a hammock (as well as beds of course).
 The pool area is perfect for a hot day and the included breakfast is a hit too.
 Check pictures and reviews now!

 Where to stay in Isla Holbox

-Budget - Casa Vainilla Holbox has excellent reviews about its rooms, free bikes, friendly owner and sunset views.
+Budget – Casa Vainilla Holbox has excellent reviews about its rooms, free bikes, friendly owner and sunset views.
 It is a short walk out of town so the bikes come in handy but you will have much more peaceful nights.
 Check reviews and prices here!
-The only downside is a lack of air-conditioning.
-If you're visiting in summer you may want to consider Golden Paradise Hostel instead.
+The only downside is the lack of air-conditioning.
+If you’re visiting in summer you may want to consider Golden Paradise Hostel instead.

 Mid-range – Hotel Puerto Holbox is pretty much the cheapest place on the beach and it has great reviews.
 If we could have got a refund for our hotel, this is where we would have moved to.
 With a pool, beach loungers and an included breakfast it’s a great deal.
 Check reviews and availability now!